valkey-io/valkey-doc/docs/management/config.md

 backslashed hexadecimal notation "\\xff".

-The list of configuration directives, and their meaning and intended usage is available in the self documented example redis.conf shipped into the Valkey distribution.
+The list of configuration directives, and their meaning and intended usage is available in the self documented example valkey.conf shipped into the Valkey distribution.

 * The self documented [valkey.conf for Valkey OSS 7.2](https://raw.githubusercontent.com/valkey/valkey/7.2/valkey.conf).